Joe Rodon: Tottenham Hotspur

 Rodon signed for Premier League club Tottenham Hotspur on 16 October 2020 for a fee of around £11 million on a five-year contract.
 Rodon made his Premier League debut for Tottenham Hotspur on 26 October 2020 after coming on as a substitute for Son Heung-min in the 93rd minute in the 1–0 win away against Burnley.
 He made his first start for the club in the away match against Chelsea on 29 November as Toby Alderweireld was out injured, and helped keep a clean sheet in a 0–0 draw.

-Rennes (loan)
+Loan to Rennes

 On 1 August 2022, it was announced that Rodon had joined French club Rennes on a year-long loan with an option to buy.

+Leeds United

+On 10 August 2023, Rodon joined Leeds United on a season-long loan from Tottenham.
+He made his league debut for Leeds United on 12 August 2023, when he came on as a 92nd-minute substitute for Jamie Shackleton in a 1–0 defeat at Birmingham City.

+On 2 July 2024, Rodon returned to Leeds United, this time on a permanent transfer for a reported fee of £10m.
+He scored his first goal for The Whites in a 2–0 home win on 7 December 2024 over Derby County.
+He has started every Championshp match in the 2024–25 season.
+He has been a defensive duo with fellow Welsh defender Ethan Ampadu.
+They were recently described as a "Welsh Wall" by Leeds United Manager Daniel Farke.

+Rodon played in a career-high 46 league games with Leeds during the 2024-25 season, which saw them get promoted back to the Premier League and win the EFL Championship title.
+He was one of just three Leeds players to appear in every league game during the 2024-25 season, along with Brenden Aaronson and Joel Piroe.

 International career

 He was named in a preliminary senior Wales squad in May 2018 for a friendly against Mexico but was left out of the final selection.
-He was called up for a competitive game for the first time for an September 2019 qualifier against Azerbaijan.
+He was called up for a competitive game for the first time for a September 2019 qualifier against Azerbaijan.
 Rodon made his debut against Azerbaijan, playing all 90 minutes in a 2–1 win.
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.

-In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
+In November 2022, Rodon was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
+He went on to play every minute of Wales' campaign as the team drew with the United States and lost to Iran and England, finishing bottom of Group B.

+On 6 June 2025 he scored his first goal for Wales in a 3–0 victory against Liechtenstein.

 Style of play

-Rodon is a ball-playing centre-back, and has earned comparisons to Fikayo Tomori.
+Rodon is a ball-playing centre-back, and has earned comparisons to John Stones.